The standard advice is to keep two or three months of expenses in your checking account. However, your circumstances affect how much you save.

 - Your regular bills and expenses help determine how much to keep in a checking account.

-- It would help if you had a cash buffer for emergencies.
+- Try to save a cash buffer for emergencies.

 - The interest rate attached to your account influences how much money you keep in the account.